c0pperdragon/EV3Basic/README.md

 ### Installation and Startup

-Using the program requires at least .NET 3.5 which is the same as is required to run Small Basic.

-1. Download ev3explorer.zip from the current release
-2. Extract to a folder of your choice
-3. Start the file EV3Explorer.exe
+Since version 0.9, the EV3Explorer is automatically installed along with the EV3 extension.
+It can be started from the windows start menu EV3Basic/EV3Explorer.

 ### Use EV3Explorer